mcschwartzman/webmoos/README.md

 ```

 ## First-time Setup
-Make sure docker and docker compose v2 are installed.
+1. Make sure docker and docker compose v2 are installed.
 Create the docker network with
 `docker network create -d bridge staticbridge`
+2. Run `docker-compose -f <your preferred docker-compose file>` up to get started!

-## MOOS-IvP
+## ARM Configuration

-[MOOS-IvP](https://oceanai.mit.edu/moos-ivp/pmwiki/pmwiki.php) is a lightweight middleware and behavior-based autonomy architecture maintained by the MIT Marine Autonomy lab.
+The docker-compose.arm.yaml file is specially set up to pull from public dockerhub images.
+You should be able to simply run the docker_restart.sh script (as long as it's set to use this arm config).

+This docker-compose also overrides what's already in the images, so you can experiment locally by editing the ./community/missions/swimmer_rescue/meta_*.moos files.

+1. Add a new app like pMissionEval to `./community/missions/swimmer_rescue/meta_shoreside.moos` in this repo
+2. Run `./docker_restart.sh`
+3. The containers should be rebuilt with your .moos changes.
+Mind you, you this config does NOT copy over source code (yet)!

 ## Fleet Configuration
 The base docker-compose file provides a simple example 2-vehicle mission with all MOOS communities run in the autonomy container, but the `docker-compose.fleet.yaml` file and `docker_2680.sh` entrypoint provide a more distributed approach, with individual vehicles defined in their own docker containers.
 Note that the fleet file does not currently include the webui and api containers.

-The base fleet configuration was written with the MIT Marine Autonomy Lab Swimmer Rescue scenario in mind and should make it a little easier to run alternative autonomy setups.
-You can either copy the `autonomy` directory to test out other behaviors or apps, or you can simply clone this repo to the same directory as your `moos-ivp-2680` and `moos-ivp-extend` repos, and map them in your docker-compose file.
+Most of these docker-compose configurations were written with the MIT Marine Autonomy Lab Swimmer Rescue scenario in mind and should make it a little easier to run alternative autonomy setups.

 Each vehicle container (clayton, mathew, jeremy, josh) has an `EXTENDLIB` and `EXTENDBIN` env var that defines the path for additional executables and behavior libraries you may want to use in your simulation.
 By default, those files must also be mounted in the container `volumes` option.
 Variables that should be the same across MOOS communities (like `TIMEWARP`) can be defined in the `globals.env` file.